 7. Economic Growth

 The process of scientific discovery may be new to you.
 You may hear new types of music or see works of art by people you did not even know existed.
-An education helps you appreciate the beauty in life and see and hear things not everyone has a chance to experience.
+An education helps you appreciate the beauty in life, and to see and hear things not everyone has a chance to experience.

 You learn how to juggle multiple projects for your classes while still maintaining the quality of your work.
 This skill is transferable to the workplace, where you may have many tasks to complete at any given time.

 11. Personal Growth

 Education thus helps you continue to grow as an individual throughout your life.
 The questions that you ask about the world, now or later, can be explored and answered through your study.
 The more questions you ask, the more you get to know what is important to you and the world around you.
 Understanding the importance of education fuels your personal growth.

 12. Information Access